EnvisioningSenecaVillage/EnvisioningSenecaVillage.github.io/pages/references.md

 **Plant remains**: Jacobucci and Trigg 2012; McKnight 2014; Wall et al. 2018, 73–74 and F-44–F-50.
 **Animal remains**: Wall et al. 2018, 70–73; Watson 2018.
 **Button from man’s coat**: White 2005.
+**Thumbnail photograph of teapot** discovered during the 2011 archaeological excavation: Courtesy of the NYC Archaeological Repository: The Nan A. Rothschild Research Center, a project of the NYC Landmarks Preservation Commission.

 ### 28. Ishmael Allen Shanty and Shop